 How do we organise support for children with Special Educational Needs and Disabilities?

 The class teachers work with the Inclusion Lead to organise support for the children.
 This may include individual or small group interventions, in class support or special equipment.
-For children with a My Plan + or an Education, Health and Care plan the support will be based on input from other agencies as well as the school (eg a Speech and Language therapist).
+For some children, support will be based on input from other agencies as well as the school (eg a Speech and Language therapist).

 What happens if my child has a high level of need?